Traffic Processing Overview

 –DDoS attack—An attack (on a single IP address) from multiple IP addresses

-Note SCA BB identifies a DoS attack with spoofing (using many fake IP addresses instead of one real address) as a DDoS attack.
+Note SCA BB will identify a DoS attack with spoofing (using many fake IP addresses instead of one real address) as a DDoS attack.

 •The anomaly detection mechanism is effective in addressing new threats as they appear.
 It does not need knowledge about their exact nature and Layer 7 signatures, but is based on the characteristics of their network activity.